sabramedia/pigeonwp/README.txt

 ```

 == Changelog ==
+= 1.6.4 =
+* Add an item to the admin bar to show when the plugin is in demo mode

 = 1.6.3 =
 * Improve the connection UI for connection with Pigeon
 * Fix bug when paywall was not active in demo mode, content would not render